ilduchea/local-zoo-angular/README.md

       * Likes - string
       * Dislikes - string
     * Expansion/Future
-      * Likes - as an array of strings
+      * Likes - as an array of strings !implemented
-      * Dislikes - as an array of strings
+      * Dislikes - as an array of strings !implemented
       * Created - timestamp !implemented
   * Animal functions.
     * Base